Prostrations

 This is the contemplative logic of prostrations.

-In the Eastern Christian tradition, the prostration (metanoia in Greek — the same word used for spiritual conversion, which tells you something important about the tradition's understanding of what the body does) is a fluid, rhythmic movement: standing upright, then bowing deeply, bending the knees, lowering to the floor to touch it with both hands and the forehead, then rising back to standing.
-Done with care, it is not violent or abrupt; it has the quality of a wave or a breath — the self going down, the self rising.
+In Eastern Christianity, the prostration — metanoia in Greek, the same word as "repentance," which tells you something important about what the body is doing — is a fluid, rhythmic movement: standing upright, bowing deeply, bending the knees, lowering to the floor to touch it with both hands and the forehead, then rising back to standing.
+Done with care, it has the quality of a wave or a breath — the self going down, the self rising.

 Prostrations are performed at specific points in Orthodox liturgical services, particularly during Great Lent.
-They accompany many of the most penitential prayers: the Great Canon of Andrew of Crete, which traverses the entire landscape of human sin and divine mercy over four evenings in the first week of Lent, is accompanied by prostrations at every verse.
 The prayer of St. Ephrem the Syrian — "O Lord and Master of my life, give me not a spirit of sloth, despondency, lust for power, and idle talk" — prayed three times during Lenten services with a full prostration between each petition, is perhaps the most common formal use of the practice.

 The Greek word for prostration — metanoia — means literally "change of mind" and is the standard New Testament word for repentance.
-That the same word applies both to the interior turning of repentance and to the bodily act of prostration is not a coincidence.
+The same word applies to the interior turning of repentance AND to the bodily act of prostration.
 The Fathers understood the two as aspects of the same reality: the interior turning of metanoia and the exterior enactment of metanoia are not separate — they reinforce and express each other.

 For the person who has prayed only in words and thoughts, the addition of even a few prostrations per day tends to shift the quality of prayer noticeably.
-Something about the rhythm — up, down, up — has a kind of emptying quality: the body's momentum toward its usual preoccupations is interrupted, the breath deepens, and the prayer that follows tends to be less abstract and more present.
+Something about the rhythm — up, down, up — interrupts the body's momentum toward its usual preoccupations, deepens the breath, and opens the prayer that follows into something more present and less abstract.

 For Lay Practitioners